triton-inference-server/server/docs/model_repository.rst

 Currently, only model repositories on the local filesystem support custom backends.
-A custom backend contained in a model repository in cloud storage (for example, a repository accessed with the gs:// prefix or s3:// prefix as described above) cannot be loaded by the inference server.
+A custom backend contained in a model repository in cloud storage (for example, a repository accessed with the gs:// prefix or s3:// prefix as described above) cannot be loaded.

 Custom Backend API
 ^^^^^^^^^^^^^^^^^^